-Sperm whales were hunted in the past for spermaceti oil, found only in the head of sperm whales and used in echolocation.
-They were also hunted for ambergris, a waxy substance that forms around squid beaks in the digestive system.
-Ambergris was used in making perfume.
-Today sperm whales are protected, and the population is close to 360,000, with 2,800 found in California waters.
+Sperm whales were heavily hunted from 1800 to 1987 for spermaceti, the substance found only in a sperm whale’s head and used in echolocation.
+They were also hunted for ambergris, a waxy substance used in making perfume, that forms around squid beaks in the whale’s digestive system.

 Today sperm whales are classified as endangered.
 The species is slowly recovering from decades of hunting.
 It’s estimated that the population is about 850,000 individuals worldwide.

 Mating occurs in spring and summer, and females carry their young for 14 to 16 months, giving birth every three to five years.
 Newborn calves are 13 feet long and weigh about a ton.
 These calves nurse for two years but may continue nursing with their mother intermittently for up to eight years.